byunw/byunw.github.io/_pages/machine-learning-fundamentals.md

 $$
 \text{Median}
 =
-\text{the middle value of a dataset after the data are sorted in ascending or descending order.}
+\text{the middle value of a dataset after the data are sorted in ascending or descending order}
 $$